Self-Solemnization in Colorado – A Step-by-Step Guide

 You can open with a traditional ceremony structure if that framing feels grounding, then transition into personal vows.
 I’ve watched couples blend the two seamlessly, starting with something familiar and then shifting into words that were entirely their own.
 There are no rules here, which means you can borrow whatever structure helps you feel settled and then make the rest completely yours.

 60% of married adults say they wish they had eloped.
 Let that sink in for a second.
 More than half of married people would go back and do it differently if they could.
-Self-solemnizing in Colorado is your chance to skip that regret entirely — and honestly, there’s nowhere better in the country to do it!
+Self-solemnizing in Colorado is your chance to skip that regret entirely and honestly, there’s nowhere better in the country to do it!
 Colorado is one of only two places in the U.S. with zero caveats.
 No officiant, no witnesses, no restrictions on where you do it.
-Just you two, a $30 marriage license, and every mountain in the San Juans as your backdrop.
+Just you two, a $30 marriage license, and every mountain in the San Juans as your backdrop!

-Design your ceremony your way — heartfelt vows, no script, no limits.
+Design your ceremony your way with heartfelt vows, no script, no limits.
 One of the biggest reasons that couples choose to elope is because they want their wedding day to be a personal and intimate experience.
 They want to feel free to do whatever they want and to be completely present and vulnerable with each other – without feeling like they have an audience.

 A self-uniting marriage is an ultimate way to ensure your day is exactly what you want, and that your ceremony is private and intimate – shared only with your partner, and maybe a few of the people you love most if you choose to invite guests.